AyushmanPodder/CBT-CIP/README.md

-I developed a dynamic and interactive To-Do List web application using HTML, CSS, and JavaScript, with a focus on user experience and functionality.
+TASK 1: I developed a dynamic and interactive To-Do List web application using HTML, CSS, and JavaScript, with a focus on user experience and functionality.
 This project was designed to help users efficiently manage their tasks by providing features such as task creation, editing, deletion, and marking tasks as completed.

 *Key Features:*